myfinance/myjenkins/README.md

 ## config

-add the github credantials with id github: Jenkins-Zugangsdaten-System-Globale Zugangsdaten github organization anlegen
+add the github credantials with id github. use your token for the password: Jenkins-Zugangsdaten-System-Globale Zugangsdaten github organization anlegen